McCormick & Schmick's: History

-The company dates its roots back to the 1970s, with Bill McCormick's purchase of Jake's Famous Crawfish, a 100-plus year-old restaurant in Portland, Oregon.
+The company dates its roots back to the 1970s, with Bill McCormick's purchase of Jake's Famous Crawfish, a 100-plus-year-old restaurant in Portland, Oregon.
 McCormick hired Douglas Schmick for management, and the two formed Traditional Concepts in 1974, the precursor to the McCormick & Schmick's restaurants.

+The original McCormick & Schmick's restaurant was opened in 1979 in Portland.
+This 9400 ft2 location in downtown was located in the Henry Failing Building.

+In February 1997, the company was acquired by Apple South for $53 million.